RayaSergieva/code-dojo/README.md

 ## 🚀 How to Play

 Open `index.html` in any modern browser.
-That's it.
+The game runs entirely on your machine, no installation, no plugins, no internet connection required.
+Use the keyboard controls listed above to move, attack, and survive.

 ## 🛠️ How It's Built